OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically when hovered over, revealing additional content.
+This document details how to create an expanding card effect using only CSS.
+This is a common challenge showcasing CSS transitions and transforms to improve user experience and add visual appeal to web interfaces.
 No JavaScript is required.
-This example uses plain CSS3; however, the concepts could easily be adapted to a framework like Tailwind CSS.

 **Description of the Styling:**

-The card uses a simple layout with a header and a content area.
-The content area is initially hidden using `max-height: 0;` and `overflow: hidden;`.
-On hover, the `max-height` is set to a large value, allowing the content to expand.
-Smooth transitions are added for a polished effect using `transition`.
+This design implements a card that expands vertically when hovered over.
+The expansion is smooth thanks to CSS transitions.
+The card uses a subtle shadow to provide depth and visual separation.
+The text within the card remains static while the card itself expands to reveal more content that would normally be hidden.

 **Full Code:**